re50urces/Awesome-Resources/README.md

 - [Awesome lists](https://github.com/sindresorhus/awesome) `Awesome lists about all kinds of interesting topics`
 - [WebCatalog](https://webcatalog.io/en/) `App store for web apps | find the right software and services.`
 - [colorsandfonts](https://www.colorsandfonts.com/) `Color & typography tools for web developers & digital designers`
+- [The SwiftUI Field Guide](https://www.swiftuifieldguide.com/) `We built this website to visually explain how the SwiftUI layout system works, and we hope you find it useful.`